You are here:

-A Tax Lien Certificate Sale is scheduled for September 26th, 2013.
+A Tax Lien Certificate Sale was completed on September 26th, 2013.

 All payments on delinquent properties set to have liens sold, in the tax lien certificate sale or that have had the certificate sold, must be Certified Funds (e.g., cash, money order, or certified/cashier check).

-The Treasurer’s Office is not selling the property, only the delinquent taxes.
+The Cuyahoga County Treasury is not selling the property, only the delinquent taxes.
 The tax lien certificate purchaser pays the County the entire amount of the delinquency.
 They then hold the first priority lien.

 What happens if your tax lien is sold?